emacliam/REDIS-HACKERTHON---CRM/README.md

 4. On the customer service agent side.
 5. Login to the system.
 6. You will see a dashboard with a list of Issues to be attended.
-7. Those that already being attended by other Reps, will be inticated in red.
+7. Those that are already being attended by other agents, will be indicated in red.
 8. Attend an issue with a green background.
-9. To attend an issue, click go to chat.It will redirect you to a chat where you can communicate with a client.
+9. To attend an issue, click go to chat.
+It will redirect you to a chat where you can communicate with a client.
 10. The client will be notified when the issue is being attended.
 11. If an issue has been completed, it is CLOSED.
-12. If it is under investigation, it is ARCHIVED
+12. If it is under investigation, it is ARCHIVED.
-13. Otherwise, it is left OPEN
+13. Otherwise, it is left OPEN / in PROGRESS.
-14. On the dashboard, the client and the custoner service agent will be able to see their issues -open,closed and archived.
+14. On the dashboard, the client and the customer service agent will be able to see their issues -open,closed and archived.

 ### Why this?: